matrix-construct/construct/include/ircd/db/README.md

 #### Cells
 A `cell` is a single value in a `column` indexed by a key that should be able to form a `row` between columns.
 Consider the following near-json expression:

-	users["root"] = {"password", "foobar"};

-In the users database, we find the `column` "password" and the `row` for "root" and set that `cell` to "foobar"

-Consider these expressions for objects at some depth:

-	users["root"] = {"password.plaintext", "foobar"};
-	users["root"] = {"password", {"plaintext, "foobar"}};

-The column is always found as "password.plaintext".
-We find it (and can iterate its members if it were an object) by string-manipulating these full paths which all sit in a single map and are always open, even if the cell is empty for some row.

 ### Important notes